TilKenneth/ipcalc/README.md

 This is the ipv6 capable continuation of the subnet calculator from http://jodies.de/ipcalc.

+This source has been modified from the original at https://github.com/kjokjo/ipcalc and lives at https://github.com/TilKenneth/ipcalc/tree/internal.

 <pre>
 > ipcalc 192.168.1.1/24
 Address:   192.168.1.1          11000000.10101000.00000001.
 00000001